TheBuckeyeMan/Rasberi_Pi_IAC/README.md

 # Raspberry Pi IAC Repo Deployment Order
 1. Roles
 2. Dynamo DB
----- Lambda for task 1 need deployed in seporate repo ------
 3. API Gateway Task 1
-4. iot_fleet
----- Lambda for task 2 need deployed in seporate repo ------
+4. Lambda for task 1
+5. iot_fleet
-5. API Gateway Task 2
+6. API Gateway Task 2
+7. Lambda for task 2

 **Lambda Roles/Policies to be hosted in a seporate IAC Repo for each Lambda